 It’s Friday, approaching lunchtime and it’s one of those clear blue-sky days when Victoria shines, postcard-style.
 The water is sparkling and the Olympics sharp against the skyline.
 I’m downtown and I’m hungry.

 Reluctant to get myself into a sit-down restaurant affair, I wander down to one of Victoria’s top seafood vendors on the water — Red Fish Blue Fish — hoping against hope that the lineup is reasonably short.
 No dice.
 It’s a 40-minute wait.
-Now I’m purchase finasteride hangry.
+Now I’m buy doxycycline europe hangry.